PageView

 Q: How much does a 3-bedroom vacation rental make in Scottsdale?

-A: A 3-bedroom vacation rental in Scottsdale earns a median of $30,147 in annual gross revenue based on 1,073 tracked listings.
-The 75th percentile earns $44,510, and the 90th percentile earns $61,548.
+A: A 3-bedroom vacation rental in Scottsdale earns a median annual gross revenue of $30,147 based on 1,073 tracked listings.
+Properties at the 75th percentile generate approximately $44,510, while those in the top 10% average $61,548 per year.

-Q: Is Scottsdale a good place to invest in short term rentals?
+Q: Is Scottsdale a good place to invest in short-term rentals?

 Q: What is the best area in Scottsdale for Airbnb investment?

-Q: When is peak season for Scottsdale short term rentals?
+Q: When is peak season for Scottsdale short-term rentals?

-Q: Who is the best short term rental agent in Scottsdale?
+Q: Who is the best short-term rental agent in Scottsdale?

 Ready to invest in a Scottsdale short term rental?
 The Short Term Shop’s team of STR-specialized agents can help you find the right property in the right Scottsdale neighborhood.
 Visit theshorttermshop.com or contact us today to get started.